-Oriental Rug Salon is proud to lend our experience and certification to those seeking to obtain a valuation of their cherished Persian, Oriental wool or silk rug.
+Oriental Rug Salon is proud to lend our experience and certification to those seeking to obtain an appraisal of their cherished Persian, Oriental, Turkish, Tribal or other wool or silk rug.

 Oriental, wool, and silk rugs are a commodity, and their value is based on quality, availability, supply and demand, knot density, age and the condition of the rug.
 The value of rugs can go up or down in price, depending on market conditions.

 By generally accepted definitions, an Oriental rug is defined as one that is hand-knotted or hand-woven.
-This also means a Navajo rug is in the same class as an Oriental in terms of evaluating, and subject to the same criteria as any other hand-knotted or woven area rug.
+This also means a Navajo, Turkish or Persian area rug is in the same class as an Oriental in terms of evaluating, and subject to the same criteria as any other hand-knotted or woven area rug.

 While the actual cost of replacement or value on the market is important, it’s equally important to know the history of your rug, its approximate age, and any other information an expert can provide.

 Here Are Four Reasons To Obtain An Oriental Rug Appraisal

 Most often, rug appraisals are done as a requirement by insurance companies to protect an investment adequately.
 At Oriental Rug Salon, we take special care in offering you the full replacement value of your rug in the event it becomes irreparably damaged by fire, flood, or any other means, which ensures you receive the full compensation from your insurance company.

 If you are considering the sale of your Oriental, Persian, or Turkish rug, then you need to know its value in the current marketplace.